In the first part of this article-series, we spoke about the general digital presence definition and some factors can hurt your business.

 # 6. You manage your digital channels in siloes

-In the earlier article, we discussed the impact of different partners managing different channels on maintaining consistency in your messaging.
+In the earlier article, we discussed on what is digital presence management and the impact of different partners managing different channels on maintaining consistency in your messaging.

-Even if you have a single partner managing your digital presence, what if they manage your channels in siloes?
+Even if you have a single partner managing your digital presence strategy, what if they manage your channels in siloes?

 The outcome would still be the same.